-The Scientific, Methodological, and Theoretical Foundations of practice are initially acquired through a systematic series of courses and are concurrently reinforced in practica and research settings; the foundations of practice are also emphasized on the Clinical Qualifying Exams.
+The Scientific, Methodological, and Theoretical Foundations of practice are initially acquired through a systematic series of courses and are concurrently reinforced in practica and research settings.
 Specifically, all students are required to take courses in human development (PSY 620; see above list), and psychopathology (PSY 640 or 641, plus a second pathology course).
 Individual differences in behavior is covered throughout multiple required and elective courses, including but not limited to: PSY 614 (Diversity Issues In Psychology), PSY 640 and 641 (psychopathology), and PSY 646, 647, and 648 (assessment courses).
 All students take two courses pertinent to professional standards and ethics (PSY 601 and PSY 657); PSY 657 covers the APA Ethical Principles and other professional and legal issues, including confidentiality and conflict of interest.
 At entry into the program, all students participate in an orientation that includes an ethics seminar, completion of a CITI certification course required by the IRB, a statistics boot camp, and discussion with the DCT of ethical issues and professional standards.

-In addition to the above experiences, all students are required to take three, full-day Clinical Qualifying Exams (to qualify for Ph.D. candidacy).
-Preparation for and sitting for the qualifying examination provides an additional opportunity to evaluate clinical students' understanding in the areas of pathology, intervention, assessment, ethics, diversity, professional standards, and methodology, among others.
-These exams occur in the summer following the defense of the master's thesis, and include: Day 1 - Basic Science and Psychopathology; Day 2 - Methodology and Assessment; and Day 3 - Ethics and Intervention.
-Students are provided with required reading lists that incorporate material on the scientific, methodological, and theoretical foundations of practice - both for the general field of Clinical Psychology (i.e., Core), but also for their track-specific area of focus (adult, child, pediatric, and health psychology).
-When taking each exam, students are required to answer questions from the general Core section as well as from their track-specific area of focus.
+In addition to the above experiences, all students are required to complete Clinical Qualifying Procedures (to qualify for Ph.D. candidacy).
+Preparation for and completion of the qualifying procedures provides an additional opportunity to evaluate clinical students' understanding and competence in the areas of pathology, intervention, assessment, ethics, diversity, and professional standards, among others.
+This evaluation occurs in the summer following the defense of the master's thesis, and students are required to submit the following components: updated Curriculum Vitae utilizing a n approved template: Research and Theoretical Orientation essays in the style of APPIC internship essays; Track-specific Clinical Case Analysis; Proof of submission of a first-authored manuscript to a peer-reviewed journal.

 In addition to the above foundation courses, all clinical students are required to complete general clinical and track-specific coursework in assessment and intervention, as listed below.
-Material covered in coursework is reinforced in required practica and in the Clinical Qualifying Exams.
-With respect to coursework, theories and methods of assessment and diagnosis are covered in the two-course assessment sequence.
+Material covered in coursework is reinforced in required practica and in the Clinical Qualifying Procedures.
+With respect to coursework, theories and methods of assessment and diagnosis are covered in the two- course assessment sequence.
 All entering students complete PSY 645 during their first semester.
 This course is comprised of didactic and laboratory components and covers measurement theory, the administration and interpretation of evidence-based measures such as intelligence and personality tests, diagnosis of psychological problems, history and systems, and ethical/legal/cultural considerations.
-Depending upon students' area of focus, the second required assessment course is either PSY 646 (adults), 647 (child and pediatric), or 647 (health).
+Depending upon students' area of focus, the second required assessment course is either PSY 646 (adults), 647 (child and pediatric), or 648 (health).
 Many students also take elective coursework in assessment.